Avigdor Shinan

-Professor Avigdor Shinan (אביגדור שנאן) is professor emeritus in the departments of Hebrew Literature, Yiddish and Comparative Jewish Folklore at the Hebrew University of Jerusalem.
+Professor Avigdor Shinan (אביגדור שנאן) is the Yitzhak Becker professor emeritus Jewish Studies in the departments of Hebrew Literature, Yiddish and Comparative Jewish Folklore at the Hebrew University of Jerusalem.
 Shinan has served as head of the departments of General Studies, and of Hebrew Literature and as Dean of The Hebrew University.
 He has served as visiting professor at Yale, JTS, and Yeshiva University and has also taught at Ben-Gurion, Tel-Aviv, and at the Schechter Institute.